 Ukraine | Home

-Pact and its local partners are playing a major part in one of Ukraine's most critical struggles—for democracy and for women's rights and for HIV epidemic control.
+Pact and its local partners are making a difference in two of Ukraine's most critical struggles—for democracy and for women's rights and for HIV epidemic control.

 Since 2008, Pact has supported local pro-reform civil society organizations working to promote government transparency and accountability, European integration and civic involvement.
 These civil society partners played a key role in Ukraine’s recent Euromaidan revolution, and today, they are leading the country’s post-revolution reform efforts.
 With funding from USAID, Pact's ENGAGE project is increasing civic education, promoting democratic reforms through local coalitions and ensuring lasting civic engagement in Ukraine.
 In addition, ENGAGE is building inclusion of marginalized groups, including people with disabilities, members of the LGBTQ community and Ukrainians displaced by Ukraine's conflict with Russia.